12 FAM 000

 Authenticity: The property of being genuine and being able to be verified and trusted; confidence in the validity of a transmission, a message, or message originator.

-Authorization: Access privileges granted to a user, program, or process.
+Authorization: Access privileges granted to a user, program, or process or the act of granting those privileges.

 Authorization boundary: All components of an information system to be authorized for operation by an authorizing official and excludes separately authorized systems to which the information system is connected.